Frequently Asked Questions

 What is your availability?

-I offer a free 30 minute Meet/Greet session via phone or video.
+I offer a free 30 minute Meet/Greet session via video.
 This gives us valuable time together to discuss your issues and general goals for therapy.
 If I determine that I can help you I will share more about my practice and how I work to best meet your needs.

 What is an initial Meet/Greet?